eclipse-tractusx/portal-assets/developer/Technical Documentation/Dev Process/Enumeration Handling.md

 ### Change Enums

 Change of enums (labels) is possible but need to be done carefully and only if necessarily needed.
-In the case a change is getting executed; the system configuration / appsettings / env. variables need to get checked to ensure that those dont refer to the enum which is getting changed/ updated.
+In the case a change is getting executed; the system configuration / appsettings / env. variables need to get checked to ensure that those don't refer to the enum which is getting changed/ updated.
 Same applies to frontend and backend logic.
 Both might refer to the enum label and will automatically fail when an enum value is getting changed.

 <br>